 Any UK organisation with employees can apply for the scheme, provided that they:

 - have created and started a PAYE payroll scheme on or before 28 February 2020

 - are enrolled for PAYE online (the Government states that this can take up to 10 days)

 However, the Government's expectation is that the scheme will not be used by many public sector organisations on the basis that the majority of these employees are providing essential services.
 In addition, where employers (including non-public sector employers) are continuing to receive public funding for staff costs, they are expected to use that money to continue paying staff rather than claim under this scheme.

 The scheme only applies:

-Employees on unpaid leave cannot be furloughed, unless they were placed on unpaid leave after 28 February.
-However, employees who have left their employment since 28 February can be included, provided they are re-employed by the employer.
-Previous guidance has stated that only those who had been made redundant could be re-employed but the latest guidance makes it clear that any employees who have left since 28 February can be re-employed.
-We would, however, strongly advise employers to take advice before re-employing such employees as there are a number of less obvious consequences of doing so which need to be considered.
+Employees who have left their employment since 19 March can also be included provided they are re-employed by the employer.
+We would, however, strongly advise employers to take advice before re-employing employees as there are a number of less obvious consequences of doing so which need to be considered.

 2. If the employee is not undertaking work for the employer